PAUL34913/msp1-cv/README.md

 ## Known Bugs

-**Social Link Alignment**
+### Social Link Alignment

-Alignment of links is slightly out when viewing on Safari mobile (iPhone7) and Firefox mobile (iphone 7), need to investigate.
+-   Alignment of links is slightly out when viewing on Safari mobile (iPhone7) and Firefox mobile (iphone 7), need to investigate.

 Fixed:

 Have added a top padding of 2px to push the links down slightly.

-**Firefox Mobile Night Mode**
+### Firefox Mobile Night Mode

-Night mode on Firefox mobile (iphone 7) is causing the hero image to scroll on top of the navbars instead of behind, will investigate z-index and position of bars.
+-   Night mode on Firefox mobile (iphone 7) is causing the hero image to scroll on top of the navbars instead of behind, will investigate z-index and position of bars.
 As the navbar colors have now flipped there is also a 1px white border between the navbar and hero image, need to investigate padding.

 Fixed:

 Set Navbar z-index to 1, night viewing and normal viewing both ok.

-**About Me Image Not Loading**
+### About Me Image Not Loading

-About me image was not loading when using Github pages.
+-   About me image was not loading when using Github pages.
 Had to start path with msp-online-resume/ instead of assets/ however, when applying this to the hero image, the hero image would then not load at all.
 Kept hero image as assets/ and used msp1-online-resume/ for the section images.

 Fixed:

 Relative path was not correct for the d-lg image.

-**1px White Lines**
+### 1px White Lines

-White 1px horizontal showing at bottom of two section footers when viewing on safari mobile
+-   White 1px horizontal showing at bottom of two section footers when viewing on safari mobile

 Fixed:

 I was using a 1px border on individual sections causing a double border which seemed to be at fault, fixed by removing section borders and placing on the main container.

-**Sticky Dropdown Navbar**
+### Sticky Dropdown Navbar

-When pressing the dropdown menu in safari mobile (iphone-7), and choosing a section, the drop down menu does not collapse easily after reaching the section and clicking off it.
+-   When pressing the dropdown menu in safari mobile (iphone-7), and choosing a section, the drop down menu does not collapse easily after reaching the section and clicking off it.

+No fix

 ## Deployment